mnmnotmail/website/biz.md

 - referencing a different discussion thread or message with a hyperlink
 - adding a new recipient to a long-running, multi-party thread
 - dropping out of a thread that's no longer of interest
+- notifying contacts of online presence and out-of-office status
 - discussing & progressively revising a document (or set of docs)
 - issuing task requests with a due-date, owner, subtasks, etc
 - compiling a collection of related threads, tasks, documents, URLs, and wiki pages